codepath-android/sumofus/README.md

 ## User Stories

-The following functionality is completed:
+The following functionality is proposed for implementation:

 * [ ] User can view a listing of campaigns
 * [ ] User can view details on a single campaign